 We offer a five-week rotation menu at both sites.
-Our menus follow the Canada Food Guide as well as Ministry guidelines.
+Our menus follow the Canada Food Guide as well as Ministry of Education Child Care Quality Assurance and Licensing Division (MEDU) guidelines.
 The menu and allergy information are posted outside the kitchens and in the playrooms.
 Parents are required to advise the Centre of allergies and sensitivities their child may have so we can accommodate.